Consulting Spend Management: What It Is and Why It Matters

 Three roles benefit differently.

-Executive sponsors (CPOs, CFOs, COOs) get a real-time, aggregated view of the consulting portfolio.
+Executive sponsors (CPOs, CFOs, COOs) get a complete, aggregated view of the consulting portfolio.
 What's on track, what's at risk, and where money is being wasted.

-Finance, procurement, and transformation leaders get the chasing and admin automated.
-The AI agent handles status collection.
-The detection engine generates prioritised action cards.
+Finance, procurement, and transformation leaders get a prioritised action plan instead of raw data.
 They focus on decisions and interventions, not data collection.

 What's the business case?